 Peak pleasure: power of the mind

 The sympathetic nervous system is the alert mode, activated when we’re stressed or feeling threatened.
-During this “fight-or-flight” response, blood flows away from the body to the brain and muscles needed to help you run to safety.
+During this “fight-or-flight” response, blood flows to the brain and muscles needed to help you run to safety.

 To start to reach orgasm, the parasympathetic nervous system needs to be activated.
 This is also called the rest and digest system because it's activated when we’re relaxed.
 If we’re not fully in the moment, having doubts about the experience, the other person, or low self esteem, we won’t be able to activate this system and therefore have trouble orgasming.